MicrosoftDocs/power-automate-docs/articles/minit/process-mining-custom-install.md

 1. Select **Open file**.
 1. Select **Install**.

 If you have access to extranet locations, the appliation will check automaticaly for updates as for standard installation with App Installer.
-If you have limited access to extranrt which might prevents auto-updates, continue with the following instructions.
+If you have limited access to extranet which might prevents auto-updates, continue with the following instructions.

 ## Upload the latest version of the app